Give your bike a break!

-Bike racks can hold up to two bikes.
+Depending on the bus type, bike racks can hold one or two bikes.
 The racks are easy to load and unload, and are available on a first-come, first-served basis.
 You pay your regular fare but your bike rides for free.

 When Can You Use Them?